123outerme/Shards-of-Grandeur/README.md

 2. Ensure the `zip` archive command line tool suite is installed. `zip` and `unzip` are the only commands from this suite the script leverages.
 3. Open a terminal to the root project directory.
 4. Execute `./release_zip.sh`.
-5. Provide a version string to be inserted in the filename, in the format `X-Y-Z`, where `X.Y.Z` is the version number of the game build.
-6. The script will process creating `.zip` files for the Windows, Linux, and Mac builds of the game, in the root of the `release` directory.
+5. The script will process creating `.zip` files for the Windows, Linux, and Mac builds of the game, in the root of the `release` directory.
 The android release is copied to the `release` directory as well, as a standalone file.

 ## LICENSE INFORMATION
 The code is licensed under GPL 3.0, as found in the repository's root `LICENSE` file.